ddstevens/imperium/README.md

 PA0, PA9, PA10, PB0, PC14, PC13

 This order is important to note.
-You will need it to properly map an input on the microcontroller to a device input in the user space Linux driver.
+You will need it to properly map an input on the microcontroller to a device input in the user space Linux driver's JSON config file.

 **Warning:** PA0 and PB5 on the STM32F411 are NOT 5v tolerant.
 Do NOT use them as rotary encoder inputs.
 They are 5v tolerant on the STM32F401.